We have listed below the cafes that we like but this is not a comprehensive list!

 Modern café serving Massis Tea, coffees, cakes, homemade soups, club sandwiches, snacks and lunches in a relaxed environment.
 Quiet terraced garden.

-- Le Delice, An old favourite of ours.
-Big cappuccinos, big fry-ups, daily specials and Algerian tagines, fresh juices, ice creams and highly recommended pizzas.
-WiFi.
-Beautiful patisseries and also special occasion cakes made to order.
+- Le Delice, Big cappuccinos, big fry-ups (halal), daily specials and Algerian tagines, fresh juices, ice creams and pizzas.
+Cakes, patisseries and also special occasion cakes made to order.
+New Italian Bakery at the back due to open 29 January.

 - L’ Hirondelle, 160 Hoe Street, E17 4QH

-Recently refurbished, long-standing, and unpretentious local Algerian coffee shop making great coffee from an iconic Italian Elektra coffee machine.
-Enticing homemade French patisseries and cakes at very reasonable prices – our favourites are the macaroons, mille feuille and delicious almond eclairs.
-We recently bought a made to order 70th Birthday Cake – they were spot on in terms of decoration, taste and price.
-Watch the short-film of behind the scenes with Milo the Baker
+Long-standing, unpretentious local Algerian coffee shop making great coffee from an iconic Italian Elektra coffee machine.
+Enticing homemade French patisseries and cakes at very reasonable prices – our favourites are the delicious almond eclairs.
+Special occasion cakes made to order.
+Behind the scenes with Milo the Baker

 - Made in Portugal, 171 Shernhall Street, E17 9HX